mcaceresb/stata-gtools/docs/index.md

 --------

 This package provides a fast implementation of various Stata commands using hashes and C plugins.
-The syntax and purpose is largely analogous to their Stata counterparts; for example, you can replace `collapse` with `gcollapse`, `egen` with `gegen`, and so on.
+The syntax and purpose is largely analogous to their Stata counterparts; for example, you can replace `collapse` with `gcollapse`, `reshape` with `greshape`, and so on.
 See the [remarks](#remarks) below for a comprehensive list of differences (including some extra features!) and each command's usage page for detailed examples.